Timeline Albums, EPs & singles Songs Films Concerts Sessions People Interviews Articles

 They recorded 15 takes of the backing track, with Paul on piano (track three) and guide vocal (track eight), George on bass (track two) and Ringo on drums (take one).

-The session ended at 9:30 pm, and work on “Golden Slumbers / Carry That Weight” would continue the following day.
+The session ended at 9:30 pm, and work on “Golden Slumbers / Carry That Weight” continued the following day.

 Written by Lennon - McCartney